UK-trained elite commandos approached to fight for Russia against Ukraine

 While none of the Triples we spoke to took up the offer, the situation for Afghans in Iran is becoming more and more hostile.
 The Iranian government plans to deport around two million migrants, the majority of them Afghan, by March and new restrictions cull any of the limited freedoms that Afghans had.
 Increasingly the choice these Triples face is to take up an offer to fight or be sent back to their homeland where they and their families will have to face the Taliban, who have beaten, tortured and killed dozens of them since August 2021.

-While this goes on, the process to review rejected applications to the Ministry of Defence’s relocation scheme for Afghans who worked closely with British troops has been beset by delays.
-In February, the MoD announced that it would review around 2,000 rejections from the Afghan Relocations and Assistance Policy (Arap) within 12 weeks, following revelations in a joint investigation by The Independent, Lighthouse Reports and Sky News last year that hundreds of Triples had been refused under the scheme.
+While this goes on, the process of reviewing rejected applications to the Ministry of Defence’s relocation scheme for Afghans who worked closely with British troops has been beset by delays.
+In February, the MoD announced that it would review around 2,000 rejections from the Afghan relocations and assistance policy (Arap) within 12 weeks, following revelations in a joint investigation by The Independent, Lighthouse Reports and Sky News last year that hundreds of Triples had been refused under the scheme.
 Government ministers have said that they estimate one in four of the applications reviewed will be overturned.

 But nine months on, the review is still ongoing.
 In October, armed forces minister Luke Pollard admitted that the delay has been a “source of deep regret” and that “it should not have taken this long”.